 Deploy Header Bidding

-Increasing demand never hurt anyone, which is why publishers must deploy header bidding in their ad stack to maximize incoming demand.
+Increasing demand never hurts anyone, which is why publishers must deploy header bidding in their ad stack to maximize incoming demand.
 With demand pouring in for various available ad units, publishers can get maximum possible revenue from the limited interaction time users offer to mobile web pages.